Skip to main content

 About

 Shujinkou is a single player role playing game.
 It was developed by Rice Games Inc and was released on February 13, 2025.
-It received mostly positive reviews from critics and very positive reviews from players.
+It received mostly positive reviews from critics and positive reviews from players.

 Learn one of the world's hardest languages while immersed in this JRPG adventure.
 Shujinkou is a story-driven, turn-based dungeon crawler that provides players with the opportunity to learn Japanese.
 Play as Shu, Jin, and Kou as you try to save the world from the Akuma!